apache/spark/docs/sql-data-sources-binaryFile.md

     <td>
     An optional glob pattern to only include files with paths matching the pattern.
     The syntax follows <code>org.apache.hadoop.fs.GlobFilter</code>.
-    It does not change the behaivor of partition discovery.
+    It does not change the behavior of partition discovery.
     </td>
   </tr>
 </table>